Overcome barriers to CBD bioavailability with DSM

 Cannabidiol (CBD) is the second most dominant cannabinoid derived from the cannabis sativa plant, after tetrahydrocannabinol (THC).
 Innovation in the CBD drug development space is gaining worldwide momentum due to increasing scientific data demonstrating the molecule’s promising therapeutic potential in human health.
 Because of ongoing clinical research, CBD is being considered as a possible treatment in a number of therapy areas, including central nervous system (CNS) diseases1, pain disorders2, cancer3 and more.
 However, while there is a remarkable opportunity for the development of CBD-based therapies in the aforementioned areas, there are still significant barriers to overcome in relation to the ingredient’s formulation.

 CBD has low oral bioavailability, due to the molecule’s lipophilic nature and limited solubility, only 6% of the drug is absorbed into the circulation after oral administration.4 Therefore, to achieve a positive therapeutic outcome, higher doses of the active pharmaceutical ingredient (API) are required – which could bring unwanted problems.
 DSM is keen to address ways to optimize bioavailability and innovate the market with enhanced CBD-based therapies.
-As part of this work, DSM has benchmarked formulation technologies against each other to uncover the optimal balance between physico-chemical properties, pharmacokinetic performance and patient compliance.
+As part of this work, dsm-firmenich has benchmarked formulation technologies against each other to uncover the optimal balance between physico-chemical properties, pharmacokinetic performance and patient compliance.
 Click on the button below to keep reading our exclusive learnings.

 References